 In San Pedro Yepocapa, in the famous Antigua region, coffee farmers were especially hard hit by the outbreak in part due to the use of older, rust-susceptible coffee varieties.
 The severe reductions in farmer income exacerbated an already difficult economic situation: Yepocapa is the fourth poorest municipality in the country with a poverty rate of 73.9%.
 Nearly half of the population suffers from chronic malnutrition.

-The use of new rust-resistant F1 hybrid varieties with high yield and cup quality is by far the most economical, effective and sustainable approach to revitalize family coffee farms and associated community livelihoods in Yepocapa.
+The use of new rust-resistant varieties is by far the most economical, effective and sustainable approach to revitalize family coffee farms and associated community livelihoods in Yepocapa.

 Approximately $400 of additional income for each farmer the first year after transplanting, while allowing them to attract quality-demanding roasting companies who pay higher prices.
 By the end of the project, we expect a generated new income of $203,400 for all the beneficiaries.

-We believe that, thanks to this project, within 2-3 years most farmers in San Pedro Yepocapa will be interested in further renovation with the Centro America F1 hybrid.
+We believe that, thanks to this project, within 2-3 years most farmers in San Pedro Yepocapa will be interested in further renovation with the improved varieties.
 WCR and Anacafé will be there to work with NGOs, exporters and coffee companies to support those efforts.